Multiple Half Marathons

 Thanks for your half marathon running question.

 The half is definitely becoming more and more popular by the year it seems.
 And it is a great distance, especially as you get a little bit older when your speed might be going a little bit, but your stamina is still there.
-And you do not require the long recovery time and the same gruelling training as you would for a full marathon.
+And you do not require the long recovery time and the same grueling training as you would for a full marathon.

 I am not sure if running all eight of those half marathons would be the best idea if your plan is to improve your PR.